+TO GET MOVING MORE?
 HOW CONFIDENT ARE YOU THAT YOU CAN DO THIS?
-(On a scale of 0-10, 10 being very confident)
+(On a scale of 0-10, 10 being very confident) WHY DID YOU CHOOSE THAT NUMBER?
+WHAT WOULD HAVE TO BE DIFFERENT FOR YOU TO CHOOSE A HIGHER NUMBER?

-The energy we need for life, as well as for exercise, comes from what we eat and drink.
+comes from what we eat and drink.
 To perform at your body's peak level, sports nutrition experts recommend specific nutrients before and after a workout, along with plenty of fluids.
 The Arbonne TrueSport collection has been designed to deliver a competitive edge to athletes and amateur activity enthusiasts.
 The products can improve performance, enhance results, increase endurance, and build confidence in the body's natural abilities.

 Start with Workout Fuel, then quench thirst with Hydration, and support a healthy recovery with Muscle Recovery post-activity.
-The products do not contain ingredients typically found in competitive lines, such as whey, caffeine and soy that some have sensitivity to, yet they offer professional level results.
+The products do not contain ingredients typically found in competitive lines, such as whey, caffeine and soy that some have sensitivity to, yet they offer professional level results